How to Become a Supply Chain Manager

 Step One: Earn a Bachelor’s Degree (Four Years)

 After graduating from high school, aspiring supply chain managers will need to earn a bachelor’s degree.
-While there are bachelor’s programs that focus specifically on supply chain management, several other relevant majors exist, that include finance, business, or even engineering.
+While there are bachelor’s programs that focus specifically on supply chain management, several other relevant majors exist, including finance, business, or even engineering.

 Admissions requirements vary from school to school but generally include some combination of the following: a competitive high school GPA (3.0 or greater); SAT and/or ACT scores; letter(s) of recommendation; and a personal statement.

 According to US News & World Report, the online bachelor of science in supply chain management program at Arizona State University is the second-best in the nation.
 Its curriculum includes courses such as global supply chain management; business decision models; logistics management; supply chain strategy; and planning and control systems for supply chain management.
-The program consists of 120 credits and costs approximately $688 per credit.
+The program consists of 120 credits.

 The number one supply chain management program on the US News & World Report list is the on-campus bachelor of arts option at Michigan State University.
-In addition to breadth requirements that span across several areas of business, students take classes such as procurement and supply chain management; procurement contracting; customs, compliance, and security; end-to-end simulation using SCODE; and supply chain decision modeling.
-The program consists of 120 credits, and costs approximately $40,726 per year for non-residents.
+In addition to breadth requirements that span across several areas of business, students take classes such as procurement and supply chain management; procurement contracting; customs, compliance, and security; end-to-end simulation; and supply chain enterprise resource planning applications.
+The program consists of 120 credits.

 Step Two: Gain Early Work Experience (Optional, Timeline Varies)